Hearing Aids 101

 These usually come with your hearing aid purchase, and include the following:

-Your hearing care professional will show you how to use everything to clean and protect your hearing aids during your fitting.
+Your hearing care professional will show you how to use these tools to clean and protect your hearing aids during your fitting.
 If you need any replacements, these products are available online and can also be purchased in-store from your hearing care professional.

 Contact a hearing aid professional for advice